 - How does my brand fit?
 All too often, I see printed pieces where the only recognizable element of the brand is the logo.
 Ditching trusted elements and massaging for the sake of doing “something new” will only make you (and the company the piece represents) look unorganized and confuse the recipient at best.
 At worst, the recipient may see the inconsistency as a change in leadership or product /service quality.
 And, in general, the brand equity will only help in the success of your printed piece.

 - What is the Purpose of this Printed Piece?
 What message are you trying to convey or what product/service are you trying to announce?
 How can this be reinforced visually with design elements and from a tactile, interactive perfective with paper?

 I recently spied a great example of a creative concept in print in a recent Printing Impressions newsletter.
-By starting remembering the audience and the purpose of the printed piece, this USPS mailer made ordinary techniques look innovative:
+By remembering the audience and the purpose of the printed piece, this design solutions from the USPS made ordinary techniques look innovative:

 - Tips for Augmented Reality and Your Print Strategy